German submarine U-559: Third patrol

 For her third patrol, beginning on 20 September, she was assigned to the 'Goeben' group, which were the first U-boats to enter the Mediterranean in World War II through the heavily defended Strait of Gibraltar.
 She reached Salamis in Greece, after having first investigated the Libyan/Egyptian border.

 Fourth patrol

 On her fourth patrol, she torpedoed and sank the Australian sloop HMAS Parramatta off the Libyan coast; although most survivors were picked up by other ships, three men managed to reach dry land where they were rescued by advancing British troops.

 Fifth, sixth and seventh patrols

 On her fifth patrol, which began on 8 December 1941, the boat sank Shuntien on the 23rd.
 Shuntien carried 850 – 1,100 German and Italian prisoners of war.
 Between 800 and 1,000 people were killed, including at least 700 PoWs.

 Her sixth and seventh patrols were both from Salamis to the area of the Libyan coast.
 They were without success.

 Eighth and ninth patrols

-Having moved to Pula in Croatia in March 1942, she then sortied on 18 May, and damaged the oiler Brambleleaf on 10 June.
+Having moved to Pula in Croatia in March 1942, she then sortied on 18 May, and sank the tanker Athene and damaged the oiler Brambleleaf in a convoy attack on 10 June.

 Her ninth patrol, however, was without success.